euwbah/musescore-microtonal-edo-plugin/README.md

 and spaces/newlines can be placed before or after the dots to improve readability.

 **For example:**
-Ab-down major can be denoted like this: `.v.bv.bv.v.v.bv.bv` representing the key signature of Cv, Dbv, Ebv, Fv, Gv, Abv, Bbv.
+Ab-down major in ups-and-downs mode can be denoted like this: `.v.bv.bv.v.v.bv.bv` representing the key signature of Cv, Dbv, Ebv, Fv, Gv, Abv, Bbv.

 **IMPORTANT!** Following a custom key signature, should there be a modulation to any standard